nus-cs2103-AY2324S2/tp/docs/AboutUs.md

 [[portfolio](team/johndoe.md)]

 * Role: Documentation
-* Responsibilities: Responsible for the quality of the project website as well as various project documents.
+* Responsible for the quality of the project website as well as various project documents.